gotmayonase/didit/README.md

 Run `rake install`

 ## Bundler
-Add `gem didit, github: 'gotmayonase/didit'` to your Gemfile (though I don't know what you'd do that).
+Add `gem 'didit', github: 'gotmayonase/didit'` to your Gemfile (though I don't know what you'd do that).

 # License